curegit/line-sticker-downloader/README.md

 ### CGI

 1. Visit `index.html`
-2. Fill ID
+2. Fill in a sticker ID
 3. Click a download button
-4. Wait
+4. Wait for a minute
 5. Click a download link

 ### CLI